IceHe/lib/read/how-to-study.md

                 - IF you do not understand it, THEN:
                     - re-read the previous material, SLOWLY
                     - re-read the incommprehensible sentence, SLOWLY
-                    - IF you still don’t understand it, THEN:
+                    - IF you still Don't understand it, THEN:
                         - ask a fellow student to explain it
-                    - IF you still don’t understand it, THEN:
+                    - IF you still Don't understand it, THEN:
                         - ask your Teaching Assistant (TA) to explain it
-                    - IF you still don’t understand it, THEN:
+                    - IF you still Don't understand it, THEN:
                         - Others
-                    - IF you are in a upper-level course & still don’t understand it, THEN:
+                    - IF you are in a upper-level course & still Don't understand it, THEN:
                         - write a paper about it (!)
         - Why use it?
             - It forces you to actively think about each sentence you read before you go on to the next on.
-            - It slows you down, so that you don’t read past the point at which you don’t understand.
+            - It slows you down, so that you Don't read past the point at which you Don't understand.
             - It can help you get help from your teacher, because you can show them where you get lost.
             - An opportunity to interact with your instructors and fellow students!
         - 「 How do you know whether you understand  what you’ve read?
 Easy: After each sentence, ask yourself "Why?" 」